instedd/ncd_twilio_simulator/README.md

 If none of these rules apply, the message is ignored.

-For creating questionnaire steps tese rules should be in the SMS message, make usre the responses are configure accordingly
+For creating questionnaire steps these rules should be in the SMS message, make sure the responses are configured accordingly.

 The following environment variables controls other aspects of the behavior: